 1. Introduction - Rapid industrialization and urbanization of West regions of Kazakhstan led to contamination of soil and water (surface and ground) with petroleum hydrocarbons, polycyclic aromatic hydrocarbons (PAH) and heavy metals.
 Appropriate ecological assessment of these areas is essential to determine the degree of contamination.
-Application of microorganisms as bioassay systems for assessing and monitoring the environment is based on the possibility of evaluating microbial response and metabolic dynamics to the influence of environmental factors
+Application of microorganisms as bioassay systems for assessing and monitoring the environment is based on the possibility of evaluating microbial response and metabolic dynamics to the influence of environmental factors in the natural and technological conditions [1].

-Table I. Microbial diversity in soil samples,
+Table I. Microbial diversity in soil samples, CFU/g soil

-CFU/g soil

-Microbial Location of soil sampling sites
+Microbial Location of so il sampling sites

 taxonomy Aktau Atyrau region,

 region, CFU CFU

-Bacteria 2,7x10 9,1x10
+Bacteria $2,7x10^4$ $9,1x10^4$

-Б .
-1 2 102 $(2, 10)^{2}$
+т .
+1 2 102 C 0 102